Amit Shah (mayor): Career

+Political career

+Amit Popatlal Shah served as the mayor of Ahmedabad prior to his political advancement.
+He was subsequently appointed as the president of the Ahmedabad unit of the Bharatiya Janata Party (BJP).

 Personal life

-Shah's elder son Ruchir married the grand daughter of late Mr. Ashok Bhatt, former speaker and law minister of Gujarat Vidhansabha.
+Shah's elder son Ruchir married the grand daughter of late Ashok Bhatt, former speaker and law minister of Gujarat Vidhansabha.
 Shah has two children, who are based in Ahmedabad.
 Sunny Shah, younger son belongs to RSS and BJP and he is president of BJYM, Ahmedabad.